mvcds/hubi/docs/domain-file-guide.md

 attributes: an optional array of attributes associated with that token.
 If ommited, an empty array is used instead.

 abstract: an optional boolean value which controls if the token should be generated.

+aliases: a list of strings containing alternative names/references to the token.
 ```

 ### Attribute